How to Make Ojojo (Yam Fritters)

 Instead of using a grater, you can peel, slice, and put the yam in a blender or food processor to puree.
 Alternatively, use a knife and finely chop the yam or a mortar and pestle to puree.

-Ojojo Recipe Variations
+Ojojo Variations

-Instead of using yams alone, you can combine them with mackerel flavor or appetizing sweet potatoes for additional color and sweetness or even grated spicy ginger for a pungent taste.
+Instead of using yams alone, you can combine them with mackerel or appetizing sweet potatoes for additional color and sweetness or even grated spicy ginger for a pungent taste.

 • Bowl: Rinse the yam in a bowl and prepare the batter in a separate bowl.